-Compounds like alkaline silicates, aluminum sulphate, calcium chlorides, etc. This compound chemically reacts with the concrete to produce water proof concrete.
+- Compounds like alkaline silicates, aluminum sulfate, calcium chlorides, etc. This compound chemically reacts with the concrete to produce waterproof concrete.

-Compounds like soap, petroleum, oils, fatty acid compounds such as stearates of calcium, sodium, ammonia, etc. work on water repulsion principle.
-When this compound mixed with a mix, concrete becomes water resistance.
+- Compounds like soap, petroleum, oils, fatty acid compounds such as stearates of calcium, sodium, ammonia, etc. work on the water repulsion principle.
+When this compound mixed with a mix, concrete becomes water-resistant.

-Commercially available compounds like Publo, Permo, and Silka, etc.
+- Commercially available compounds like Pueblo, Permo, and Silka, etc.